pca006132/PCC/syntax.md

 ## Function content
 ### Commands
-*Commands* inside functions can use *line continuation* in case the command is too long, lines starting from the second line has to be indented.
-Lines would be joined with a space character in between, unless the previous line ends with a backslash `\\` character.
+Normal lines inside functions would be regarded as commands.

 ```
 def example:
-    say this is a long
+    say this is a long \
-        long
-        lo\
-        ng line
+        long line
-    //the previous command is equal to:
+    //the previous command is equivalent to:
-    say this is a long long long line
+    say this is a long long line
 ```

 ### Return Statement